cmcg513/runyons-thanksgiving/README.md

-# runyons-thanksgiving
+# Runyon's of Seaford Thanksgiving Meal Drive
-Django web app supporting a charitable Thanksgiving event
+This repository contains a Django web app built to support the Thanksgiving meal delivery event hosted by Runyon's of Seaford, NY